-It’s believed that 1 in 6 Australians suffer from some form of hearing loss.
-The good news is that a fast, effective and affordable solution is within reach for many of us…
+Around 1 in 6 Australians suffer from some form of hearing loss.
+Fortunately, there are fast, effective and affordable solutions available today.

 Thanks to advancements in technology, modern hearing aids are less visible and more comfortable than ever before.
 At Health and Hearing, we provide quality invisible, wireless hearing aids.

 People over the age of 70 are more likely to suffer from a hearing impairment.
 However, hearing loss can occur at any age.
 The effects of hearing loss on your day to day life can be frustrating for you and others who interact with you.
 It’s ideal to get your hearing tested and treated as soon as possible if you think you may have a hearing impairment.

 Hearing loss has a variety of causes and can range from mild to profound.
 Hearing impairment from birth is known as congenital hearing loss, while hearing loss that occurs after birth is called acquired hearing loss.
 The most common cause of acquired hearing loss is exposure to loud sounds such as noise in the workplace or from listening to loud music.
 This accounts for over one quarter of people affected by hearing loss.

 However, hearing impairment can result from other causes such as: